-At the Law Offices of Steven M. Adler, PLLC, we are committed to helping clients on Long Island with a variety of matters pertaining to probate.
+At Adler Law, we are committed to helping clients on Long Island with a variety of matters pertaining to probate.
 We understand the importance of preparing your estate before it passes through probate to avoid costly expenses.
 Keep reading to find out why you should consider voluntary administration if you are worried that your loved ones will have to deal with a lengthy probate process after you pass away.

 Qualifying as a Small Estate